Structural design of composite concrete section in RCS (EN)

 4 Current

-Internal forces will be related to the centroid of transformed cross-section determined from currently existing phases of cross-section and their prestressing reinforcement.
+Internal forces will be related to the centroid of the transformed cross-section determined from currently existing phases of cross-section and their prestressing reinforcement.
 Change of modulus of elasticity due to concrete aging is considered in all phases of the cross-section.

 5 Recalculation of internal forces from third-party software

-If we first enter the internal forces to the Entire section and then switch to Current, we can see the calculation of these internal forces to the current phase of the transformed cross-section or the cross-section with a shifted center of gravity due to the prestressing tendon.
+If we first enter the internal forces to the Entire section and then switch to the Current, we can see the calculation of these internal forces to the current phase of the transformed cross-section or the cross-section with a shifted center of gravity due to the prestressing tendon.
 The center of gravity also changes the location due to the aging of the concrete.

 7 Sections